EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

     startInterval(myFunction, 1000);

-This is a pretty simple package, so it'll be helpful when we learn all of the complexities of a sexy npm module.
+This is a pretty simple package, so it'll be helpful when we learn all of the complexities of a npm module.

 ## A first version